 Original article published in New Energy 360

-Canada-based Li-Cycle has closed a capital-raising push to fund the development of its lithium-ion battery recycling ‘hub’ in Rochester, New York, as the company looks to expand into international markets.
+Last November, Li-Cycle closed a capital-raising push to fund development of its lithium-ion battery recycling ‘hub’ in Rochester, New York, which is set to be operational in 2022.